 \paragraph{\textbf{Universal family}} So far, we have given multi-scale differentials pointwise.
 The complete definition for families is lengthy as it requires to encode the passage from the smooth situation (where no prong-matching is present) to boundary points (where prong-matchings are part of the datum).
 The notion of rescaling ensemble in \cite{LMS} serves this purpose.
 We only give the consequences here.

-By construction, $\overline{\calQ}_{g,n}$ comes with a universal family $\wh{f} \colon \wh{\calX} \to \overline{\calQ}_{g,n}$ (all to be interpreted in the sense of stacks, i.e.\ on an \'etale chart), a universal family $f: \calX \to \overline{\calQ}_{g,n}$ and the universal double covering $\wh{\pi}: \wh{\calX} \to \calX$.
+By construction, $\overline{\calQ}_{g,n}(\mu)$ comes with a universal family $\wh{f} \colon \wh{\calX} \to \overline{\calQ}_{g,n}(\mu)$ (all to be interpreted in the sense of stacks, i.e.\ on an \'etale chart), a universal family $f: \calX \to \overline{\calQ}_{g,n}(\mu)$ and the universal double covering $\wh{\pi}: \wh{\calX} \to \calX$.
 There are also the universal families of multi-scale differentials that we continue to denote $\bflambda$ and~$q$, as we did for single fibers.

 \paragraph{\textbf{Examples}} We give three examples of graphs with two levels and without horizontal edges.
-These correspond thus to boundary divisors in $\overline{\calQ}_{g,n}$, i.e., we moreover specialize to $\mu=(1^{4g-4})$.
+These correspond thus to boundary divisors in $\overline{\calQ}_{g,n}(\mu)$, i.e., we moreover specialize to $\mu=(1^{4g-4})$.
 In these graphs a dot is a vertex of genus zero, otherwise the genus is written inside or next to the vertex.
 The number in the square is the enhancement.
 The other numbers written next to half-edges are the orders of zeros of poles that the (abelian or quadratic) multi-scale differential is required to have.
 In all the cases the graphs~$\Gamma$ are given together with the double cover $\wh{\pi}: \wh{\Gamma} \to \Gamma$.

 \paragraph{\textbf{The covering viewpoint}} Since the total space~$\calX$ of the universal family over $\overline{\calQ}_{g,n}(1^{4g-4})$ is not smooth, the double cover~$\wh{\pi}$ is not given ``as usual'' in the context of spectral curves by a section of square of a line bundle.
 However, for a fixed point of $\overline{\calQ}_{g,n}(1^{4g-4})$, corresponding to a boundary stratum labeled by $\wh{\Gamma}$, or more generally for an equisingular deformation in such a stratum, the cover restricted to each level is given in this usual way.
 We determine here the line bundle and the section in terms of graph data.